Essential Oils for Your Health

 Most of us strive to keep our homes free of toxic chemicals and keep our bodies healthy with natural remedies.
 Essential Oils can play a vital role in reducing the amount of drugs and chemicals we commonly rely on for everyday ailments.

-Bagua Center will be hosting the Medicine Cabinet Makeover workshop with Delmar Ahlstrom of DoTerra this Sunday to show you exactly how you use botanical essential oils to improve your wellness and reduce the amount of drugs and chemicals in your medicine cabinet.
-Learn with us about various essential oils are and how they can help you and be sure to attend the event to put knowledge into practice.
+Bagua Center will be hosting the Medicine Cabinet Makeover workshop with Delmar Ahlstrom of DoTerra this Sunday, June 26, 2016 to show you exactly how you use botanical essential oils to improve your wellness and reduce the amount of drugs and chemicals in your medicine cabinet.
+Learn with us about various essential oils and how they can help you and be sure to attend the event to put knowledge into practice.

 What are essential oils?